vega/vega-lite/site/docs/composition/repeat.md

 {: #repeat-mapping}

-## Row/Column Repeat Mapping
+## Row/Column/Layer Repeat Mapping

-The `repeat` property can be an object with two optional properties (`"row"` and `"column"`), which define the list of fields that should be repeated into a row or column.
+The `repeat` property can be an object with at least one of `"row"`, `"column"` and `"layer"` properties, which define the list of fields that should be repeated into a row, a column, or a layer.

 {% include table.html props="row,column" source="RepeatMapping" %}